 Procedure

 Following institutional ethics approval, participants were recruited via fliers and social media pages advertising a study on “Instagram and memory”.
+The study took place at the University of Technology Sydney campus, and was open to staff and students to participate.
 Upon arrival at the research laboratory, participants were seated in front of a desktop computer and told “We are interested in how your attention and memory are affected when viewing imagery on social media.
 After you finish viewing the images you will be asked questions about what you have seen so please pay close attention to the images presented.
 How you feel can also influence your attention so we are also going to monitor your mood and how you feel throughout the study”.
 After providing informed consent, participants completed measures of pre-exposure state mood and body satisfaction, among distractor items.
 They were then randomly allocated, via the random allocation function in the Qualtrics survey software, to one of three exposure conditions (body positive, thin-ideal, or appearance-neutral posts).
 In each condition, participants viewed 20 posts for at least 10 seconds each.
 Participants then completed post-exposure measures of state self-objectification, state mood and body satisfaction, and state body appreciation among distractor items and memory questions to bolster the cover story.
-Participants completed a measure of trait body appreciation, followed by attitudes towards body positive content.
+Participants finally completed a measure of trait body appreciation, followed by attitudes towards body positive content.
 Participants were also asked to report their age, ethnicity, and height and weight (used to calculate BMI).
-Testing sessions lasted approximately 15-20 minutes, and participants received a coffee voucher for their participation.
+Testing sessions lasted approximately 15-20 minutes, and participants received a coffee voucher (valued at AUD$3.20) for their participation.
 All participants were debriefed on completion of the study.

 Measures and Materials